 My brain could now tell a story on behalf of the subconscious memories and I no longer felt so triggered by my daughter comforting herself.
 If it did start making me feel uncomfortable, I could explain the feeling to myself before entering into any negative interaction with my girl.

 I was feeling frustrated as the act of comfort was a necessity for me at a young age.
 I love my daughter so much that it was raising strong emotions in me.
 I did not want her to feel she had to comfort herself.
 Actually my instincts were screaming ‘Your Mummy is here for you!’.
 Now I feel like these emotions did actually make me a loving Mum, not the unloving mum I initially thought before I had dealt with them.
-I my daughter to feel connected to me.
+I want my daughter to feel connected to me.
 In comforting herself, it triggered me into thinking she was going through the same as me at her age.

 Steps to Disciplining Our Children – Dangerous Activities